|

 by one character.
 Tom Stall (Viggo Mortensen) and

-One day some thugs show up at closing.
-In front of his high school teen son
+some thugs show up at closing.
+In front of his high school teen son Jack (a

-Jack (a handsome Ashton Holmes), Tom suddenly turns on the thugs and shoots
+handsome Ashton Holmes), Tom suddenly turns on the thugs and shoots them.
+The

-them.
-The media give him great coverage, but soon more thugs (particularly
+media give him great coverage, but soon more thugs (particularly Carl Fogarty

-Carl Fogarty – Ed Harris with a great deal of makeup to depict scar tissue
+– Ed Harris with a great deal of makeup to depict scar tissue and a gouged

-and a gouged out eye) stalk him and threaten him.
-In the mean time, Jack has
+out eye) stalk him and threaten him.
+In the mean time, Jack has been hassled

-long fly in right field to save a baseball game, and, after once turning the
+right field to save a baseball game, and, after once turning the other cheek

-other cheek in a high school hallway (conceding his assailant “alpha male”
+in a high school hallway (conceding his assailant “alpha male” status) beats

-status) beats up two of them suddenly, getting suspended from school.
-But
+up two of them suddenly, getting suspended from school.
+But then Jack saves

-then Jack saves his father, blasting Carl with a family shotgun – a great
+his father, blasting Carl with a family shotgun – a great example for Second

-example for Second Amendment rights.
-Still more thugs, though, and Tom is now
+Amendment rights.
+Still more thugs, though, and Tom is now suspected of having

 mafia.
 So he drives 600 miles to Philly to finish them off.
 (They show the

-confrontation, there is some homoeroticism that leads one to wonder if the
+final confrontation, there is some homoeroticism that leads one to wonder if

 Eastern Promises (2007, Focus, dir.
 David